Muhammad ibn al-Qasim: Religion

 Lane-Poole writes that, "as a rule Muslim government was at once tolerant and economic".
 The preference of collection of jizya over the conversion to Islam is a major economic motivator.
 Hindus and Buddhists who were classified as Dhimmis had to pay mandatory Jizya instead of Zakat paid by Muslims.
 Contrastingly preferential treatment was given to a small number of people who were converted to Islam by "exempting them from Jizya in lieu of paying the Zakat".
-Muhammad ibn al-Qasim fixed the Zakat at 10% of the agricultural produce. have to pay the mandatory jizya.
-"In Al-Biruni's narrative", according to Manan Ahmed Asif – a historian of Islam in South and Southeast Asia, "Muhammad bin Qasim first asserts the superiority of Islam over the polytheists by committing a taboo (killing a cow) and publicly soiling the idol (giving the cow meat as an offering)" before allowing the temple to continue as a place of worship.
+Muhammad ibn al-Qasim fixed the Zakat at 10% of the agricultural produce.
+Others had to pay the mandatory jizya.
+"In Al-Biruni's narrative", according to Manan Ahmed Asif – a historian of Islam in South and South East Asia, "Muhammad bin Qasim first asserts the superiority of Islam over the polytheists by committing a taboo (killing a cow) and publicly soiling the idol (giving the cow meat as an offering)" before allowing the temple to continue as a place of worship.

 A religious Islamic office, "sadru-I-Islam al affal", was created to oversee the secular governors.
 The native hereditary elites were reappointed with the title of Rana.
 According to Yohanan Friedmann, Muhammad ibn al-Qasim declared that the Brahmins of Brahmanabad were good people.